The Gastro Consult

 This therapeutic examination is normally performed as a day case although occasionally a hospital admission is required.
 It is always performed with intravenous sedation and analgesia.

-Take a look here today at the numerous positive testimonials from our patients until this moment.
+Take a look here today at the positive testimonials from our patients.

-If you have any questions regarding seeing a private gastroenterologist, please get in touch so we can talk about it.
+If you have any questions regarding consulting with a private gastroenterologist, please get in touch to discuss.

-Dr Elliot Tash practices at Spire Bushey and Spire Harpenden Hospitals and The Cobham Clinic, Luton
+Dr Elliot Tash practices at Spire Bushey and Spire Harpenden Hospitals, OSD Healthcare in Hemel Hempstead and The Cobham Clinic, Luton